Headed to Prague? We’ve pulled together what you need to know for a perfect trip.

 This bridge is what Prague is most famous for.
 Incredibly historic and built around the 1360s, Charles Bridge crosses the river Vltava and served as an important connection between Prague Castle and Old Town.
 It’s been ravaged by floods multiple times, but still stands today.
 The spot is lined with Baroque statues and gives you a gorgeous view of red tiled roofs and the Vltava River, but is also a hot spot for street performers and artists.
 This place gets extremely busy around 9:00 or 10:00 AM, so arrive early if you want to see the spot before the crowds.

-At the end of the bridge, there’s a tower where you can pay a handful of CKZ to get a good viewpoint (you’ll pay less with your ISIC card).
+At the end of the bridge, there’s a tower where you can pay a handful of CKZ to get a good viewpoint (you’ll pay less with a student ID).

 Prague Castle + St. Vitus Cathedral